Magica-Chen/co-locationship/README.md

 # co-locationship

-"Co-locationship" as an Alternative to Social Ties in Predictability of Human Mobility.
+Leveraging information transfer in social and co-location networks to improve predictability in human mobility

 The code was tested on Python 3.6.